MRSA Infection Symptoms & Treatments

 What is MRSA?

 MRSA, short for methicillin-resistant staphylococcus aureus, is a type of staph infection that can occur anywhere in the body.
 It is resistant to many of the commonly used antibiotics, making it difficult to treat.
 Most infections are not severe, but in some cases, MRSA can be life-threatening.
+A recurring or difficult infection in the sinus could be a MRSA sinus infection, but this is not the most common.

 When should I see a doctor about a sinus infection?